guanjue/IDEAS_2018/README.md

 thread= 32				#number of threads to be used for parallelization build= mm10				#hg19, hg38, mm9, mm10, not used if bedfile is specified bed= mm10.noblack_list.bin		#user specified windows.
-(Absolute path is required if file isn't under the working direactory) split= mm10.noblack_list.bin.inv	#specify an interval file, ideas will run on different intervals separately.
-					#The interval will be generated based on the bed file by the pipeline.
-The name of interval file will be $bed'.inv'.
 (Absolute path is required if file isn't under the working direactory)
 ```

 ##### (5) use 'run_IDEAS.sh' script to run IDEAS